icon

 1. Finally, the fax information will be moved to the Outbound History File

-• Once the transmission has been completed, an email will be sent to the user confirming successful receipt of the fax by the receiving fax machine
+• Once the transmission has been completed, an email will be sent to the user confirming the successful receipt of the fax by the receiving fax machine

 close